shadders/JavaBitcoin/README.md

   - Change to the JavaBitcoin directory (with subdirectories 'doc', 'lib', 'classes' and 'src')
   - The manifest.mf, build-list and doc-list files specify the classpath for the dependent jar files.
 Update the list as required to match what you downloaded.
   - Build the classes: javac @build-list
-  - Build the jar: jar cmf manifest.mf JavaBitcoin.jar -C classes JavaBitcoin
+  - Build the jar: jar cmf manifest.mf JavaBitcoin.jar -C classes JavaBitcoin -C resources GenesisBlock
   - Build the documentation: javadoc @doc-list
-  - Copy JavaBitcoin.jar, GenesisBlockProd.dat and GenesisBlockTest.dat to wherever you want to store the executables.
+  - Copy JavaBitcoin.jar to wherever you want to store the executables.
   - Create a shortcut to start JavaBitcoin using java.exe for a command window or javaw.exe for GUI only.
 For example:

       java.exe -Xmx512m -jar path-to-executables\JavaBitcoin.jar PROD

 Install
 =======